 an unforeseen combination of circumstances or the resulting state that calls for immediate action

-[As a side note, my comments section asked what jerks have short-notice destination weddings.
+[As a side note, commenters asked what jerks have short-notice destination weddings.
 My friends are wonderful thoughtful people.
-As people get older, they want to get the wedding done ASAP and their friends and family can’t necessarily plan a year in advance.
-The weddings were in the most convenient locations for the most relatives, particularly the elderly ones.
-So though it’s a destination wedding for the bride and groom and for me, it’s the closest one for a majority of the guests.
+The weddings were in the most convenient locations and times for the most relatives, particularly the elderly ones.
+So though it’s a destination wedding for me, it’s the closest one for a majority of the guests.
 And finally, it’s an invitation, not a subpoena!
 I have the choice to say no. I chose to go.]

 So I think last minute destination weddings can meet the definition of “emergency.”
-But what does that matter if you value having the money in your account more than going to a last minute destination wedding?
+But does that matter if you value having the money in your account more than going to a last minute destination wedding?
 No. What matters if what you think matters.